vivalafreak1/game-website/README.md

 # Web Profile for Gaming Website

 A modern and captivating web profile designed for gaming enthusiasts.
-This project uses GSAP for smooth animations, React.js and Vite for a fast development environment, and Tailwind CSS for elegant styling.
+This project uses GSAP for smooth animations, React.js and Vite for a fast development environment, and Tailwind CSS for elegant styling.test

 ## Features